Bakelalan Bird Watching Trip Report

 Come 4:00 PM, we head out to one of the most common sites where the Dulit Frogmouth is usually spotted.
 This site is about a 10-minute drive from the main village of Buduk Nur.
 After the sun sets, our callings start, and we wait excitedly.
 No response, and we call again.
 Still no reply, and after about 30 minutes, we moved to another spot to repeat the call.

-Well, Cikgu Sang mentioned that the Dulit Frogmouth may be nesting or with a baby; hence, it may not show up.
+Cikgu Sang mentioned that the Dulit Frogmouth may be nesting or with a baby; hence, it may not appear.
 Thus, we decided to call it a night and head back.

 ![]() |